UnfairScripts/UI-Libary-s/README.md

 # OP Scripts

-All of the scripts are not mine but still don't try to copy
+All of the scripts are not mine.